 For advice on Academic Integrity issues, please contact:

-Prof. Christine Berkowitz, Prof. Nick Cheng & Prof. John Hannigan, Dean's Designates for the Administration of the Code of Behaviour on Academic Matters
+Prof. Nick Cheng, Prof. John Hannigan, Prof. Mandy Meriano, and Prof. Mark Schmuckler, Dean's Designates for the Administration of the Code of Behaviour on Academic Matters

 What does the Office of Academic Integrity do?

 Fundamental Values: HONESTY, TRUST, FAIRNESS, RESPECT, RESPONSIBILITY, and COURAGE